tobiasgrun/tobiasgrun.github.io/assets/analyses/water_quality/ScyllaWorks_Persona.md

 Industry: Oceanic Engineering and Underwater Technology
 Founded: 1996
 Headquarters: Tampa, FL
-Mission Statement: To revolutionize ocean engineering with cutting-edge technology, empower exploration and communication beneath the surface, and set new standards in underwater innovation worldwide.
+Mission Statement: Pioneering ocean engineering with cutting-edge technology, empower exploration and monitoring beneath the surface, and set new standards in underwater innovation worldwide.

 # 2. Core Services and Expertise
 Custom-Manufactured Underwater Sensors: High-precision sensors for environmental monitoring, research, and industrial applications.